Biologist Dominique Watts began collecting bees in 2011. No inventory has ever been done of

 species and numbers of birds.
 This data helps reveal trends and changes in bird

 populations throughout North America.
-Wildlife Biologist Susan Savage organizes
+Wildlife Biologist Melissa Cady organizes

 efforts in King Salmon and Naknek.
 Contact her for details: 907-246-3339.